Mind the Gas Port

 The barrel and locking block recoil a short way together with the slide before the locking block pivots down and stops, stopping the barrel at the same time, as the slide continues rearward.

-For very specific reasons, tilting blocks have a limited life cycle, and tend to crack slides, when mated with aluminum pistol frames, but that’s beyond the scope of this discussion about gas ports.
+For very specific reasons, tilting blocks have a limited life cycle, and tend to crack, when mated with aluminum pistol frames, but that’s beyond the scope of this discussion about gas ports.

 Rotating Barrel Locking